 What are symptoms and signs of a torn meniscus?

 Very often, meniscal tears do not cause symptoms or problems.
 However, some people with a torn meniscus know exactly when they hurt their knee.
 There may be acute onset of pain and the patient may actually hear or feel a pop in their knee.
 As with any injury, there is an inflammatory response, including pain and swelling.
 The swelling within the knee joint from a torn meniscus usually takes a few hours to develop, and depending upon the amount of pain and fluid accumulation, the knee may become difficult to move.
 When fluid accumulates within the enclosed area of the knee joint, it may be difficult and painful to fully extend or straighten the knee, since the knee has the most space available when it is about 15 degrees flexed.

 In some situations, the amount of swelling may not necessarily be enough to notice.
-Sometimes, the patient isn't aware of the initial injury but starts complaining of symptoms that develop later.
-There may not be an acute injury.
-The knee cartilage may become damaged as a consequence of aging arthritis and degeneration or wearing away of the meniscus.
+Sometimes, the patient isn't aware of the initial injury but starts noting symptoms that develop later.
+Moreover, there may not be an acute injury.
+The knee cartilage may become damaged as a consequence of aging, arthritis, and degeneration or wearing away of the meniscus.

 After the injury, the knee joint irritation may gradually settle down and feel relatively normal as the initial inflammatory response resolves.
-However, other symptoms may develop over time and can include any or all of the following:
+However, other symptoms may develop over time and may include any or all of the following: